 Students explain why a conjecture is true or prove a generalisation they have made earlier in the inquiry.
 They reason deductively, perhaps with formal algebra or through an analysis of mathematical structure.

 As the inquiry develops, the teacher often calls on students to present their findings.
-Students report on lines of inquiry and mathematical breakthroughs, and suggest new ideas and directions to the other students.
+Students report on lines of inquiry and mathematical breakthroughs, suggesting new ideas and directions to their peers.

-The teacher leads students in reflecting on the course of the inquiry, and in evaluating how successfully the class has resolved the questions posed at the beginning.
+The teacher leads students in reflecting on the course of the inquiry and in evaluating how successfully the class has resolved the questions posed at the beginning.
+Students might write about how they - as a class or individually - conducted the inquiry.
+They consider the new mathematical concepts and procedures they have learnt through inquiry.

 Inquiry Maths lessons are responsive to students' questions and observations about the prompt.
 The seven components of mathematical inquiry are, therefore, not intended to be seen as a linear process in which each component follows on from the one before in strict order.